 Italy in July

 Those who are planning to travel to Italy in July would have to get all their booking done in advance, including flight and hotel.
-If you plan to fly with bonus miles you should reserve your seats 10 months in advance or it will be difficult to find a seat.
-Also, in all the seaside areas the prices are definitely higher in July than other months, as it is considered the peak of high season a bit everywhere.
+If you plan to fly with bonus miles, you should reserve your flight a good 10 months in advance or it will be difficult to find a seat.
+However, keep in mind that prices are definitely higher in July than other months, as it is considered the peak of high season a bit everywhere.
 Moreover, remember that European families with kids generally prefer to travel in July since most schools have summer break during that time, which means it may not be a the right time for you, in case you do not particularly appreciate the presence of younger ones around while vacationing.

 Weather in July

-Italy in July may be a very busy tourist season but the fact is that the temperatures are soaring and the cities are extremely hot.
+Italy in July may be a very busy tourist season, but truth is temperatures soar and cities are extremely hot.
 In the southern parts of the country, the temperature could be unbearably high during the daytime.
-While the heat is tolerable for seaside activities it will be very unconfortable to go visit the Roman ruins under the sun.
-Expect the temperature at the Foro Romano in Rome to be very unpleasent and expect to pay premiums for bottled water or soda.
-Normally however, the evenings are quite pleasent and eating al fresco, literally "in the cool," but more generally intended as "outside," is the norm.
+While the heat is tolerable for seaside activities, it will be very unconfortable to do any sightseeing under the sun: expect the temperature at the Foro Romano in Rome to be very unpleasant, and be prepared to pay a lot for bottled water and sodas.
+Normally however, the evenings are quite pleasant and eating al fresco, literally "in the cool," but more generally intended as "outside," is the norm.

-In Central Italy including cities like Rome, the temperature is approximately between 19 to 28 degrees Celsius (66 to 83 degree Fahrenheit).
-Wet days in July are not very common but if when they do the temperature might drop by a fraction.
+In Central Italy, including cities like Rome, the temperature is approximately between 19-30 degrees Celsius (66 to 86 to degree Fahrenheit).
+Wet days in July are not very common, but when they occur, the may help the temperature to drop by a fraction.

-In Southern Italy and the seacoast, including Palermo, the temperatures are definitely the highest.
-In July, the temperature remains between 23 to 28 degrees Celsius (74 to 83 degrees Fahrenheit).
+In Southern Italy and the seacoast, including Palermo, the temperatures are definitely at their the highest.
+In July, they remain between 23 to 35 degrees Celsius (74 to 95 degrees Fahrenheit).
 For some, this temperature would be too hot to bear.
-Rain is not very common in the south in the month of July.
+Rain is not very common at this time of the year.

-In July, precipitation is quite uncommon throughout Italy.
-The absence of rain makes it a good month to Motorcycle through Italy if you can bear the daytime heat.
-It is the best month of the year for vsiting the Alps and the Alpine passes with a motorcycle.
+As mentioned, precipitations are quite uncommon throughout Italy.
+The absence of rain makes it a good month to motorcycle through the country, if you can bear the daytime heat: it is definetely the best month of the year to visit the Alps and the Alpine passes with a motorcycle.

 Travel around ITALY.